 Thus, the Improved Import & Export extension enables you to create a new import profile that transfer orders to Magento 2 automatically matching external order attributes to native requirements without external help.
 In case of one-time data migration, you can create a profile that can be launched only manually and still use the extensive mapping interface.

 Also, note that the Improved Import & Export Magento 2 extension provides the ability to apply mapping presets.
 Being predefined mapping schemes, they essentially simplify the order import process since you can match all external order attributes to internal Magento 2 rules in just a few clicks.
 Our team is working hard to create as many presets as possible, but we recommend you to contact support regarding the mapping schemes you need.
-The following gif image illustrates the simplicity of the process.

 As you can see, the Improved Import & Export extension provides a broad variety of file formats suitable for data transfers, support REST API connections, and allows automating every order import to Magento 2.
 It is the most user-friendly and fully-featured tool to import orders to your e-commerce store.
 Check the following video to discover other features of the extension: